 - Assigned performance slots are final.
-If a competitor misses their turn, they will have forfeited their chance to participate (no refunds will be offered).
+If a competitor misses their turn, they will forfeit their chance to participate (no refunds will be offered).

-- Judges will be announced on the NSA website at least one month prior to the competition.
+- Judges will be announced on the NSA website at least two weeks prior to the competition.
 If a change is made, this will be announced by NSA prior to the competition.

 - Close relatives or students who study or have studied with any of the announced judges are not eligible to compete.
 A refund will be issued to these students.

 - Competitors are responsible for their own expenses to participate in the competition, including the cost of their travel.

 - Contestants should wear their best performance attire.